What Is Fioricet?

 With just 30 days at a rehab center, you can get clean and sober, start therapy, join a support group, and learn ways to manage your cravings.

 If you or someone you know has an addiction to Fioricet, reach out for help.
 Throughout the country and the world, there are rehab centers which provide substance abuse treatment to individuals of all ages and backgrounds.
-Please contact a dedicated treatment provider today for more information.
-The treatment providers are available 24/7 and can answer any rehab-related questions.
+Please contact a treatment provider today for more information.
+Treatment providers are available 24/7 and can answer your rehab-related questions.